hlucey/third-party/cis1-docs-marketing.md

 ## Create your service announcement
 {: #announcement}

-In addition to your getting started documentation, you are also required to create marketing content to announce the availability of your service through the {{site.data.keyword.Bluemix_notm}} newsletter and social media channels.
+In addition to your getting started documentation, you're also required to create marketing content to announce the availability of your service through the {{site.data.keyword.Bluemix_notm}} newsletter and social media channels.
 You can work on this task in parallel while you develop your service.

 1. Log in to the [Provider Workbench](https://www.ibm.com/marketplace/workbench/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").
 2. From the Provider Workbench dashboard, click **Tasks** on your offering tile.